Showing posts with label Red label. Show all posts

 Photograph courtesy of Malmaison Hotels and Brasseries.

-Mousseline: The word mousseline used here comes from the material muslin.
-Until the arrival of very thin metal sieves muslin was used to prepare very light purees).
+Mousseline: The word mousseline comes from the material muslin.
+Until the arrival of very thin metal sieves, muslin was used to prepare very light purees.

 The Town of Bazas

-Bazas is a small pretty town in the department of Gironde with its history going back to Roman times.
-The town still has late medieval houses and narrow streets along with a Cathedral built during the 13th and 14th centuries.
-The Bazas Tourist Office English website:
+Bazas is a small, pretty town in the department of Gironde with its history going back to Roman times.
+The town still has late medieval houses and narrow streets, along with a Cathedral built in the 13th and 14th centuries.

 The Confrérie Bazadaise du Bœuf.

-Modern French confreries are most voluntary organisations that work with and enjoy promoting a particular food or wine.
-There are hundreds of confreries including those that support Fresh Mayonnaise, the real Tart TatinPink Garlic, and more.
-They dress up in would be ancient costumes and organize fairs and dinners.
-For many members, their primary job apart from the Mardi Gras celebrations is to have a good time.
+Modern French confreries are mostly voluntary organisations that work with and enjoy promoting a particular food or wine.
+There are hundreds of confreries, including those that support Fresh Mayonnaise, the real Tart TatinPink Garlic, and more.
+They dress up in would-be ancient costumes and organize fairs and dinners.
+While promoting the breed is the organiser's aim, for many members, their primary job, apart from the Mardi Gras celebrations, is to eat well and have a good time.

 Members of the Confrérie Bazadaise du Bœuf.

-The brother and sisterhood of the Bazardais beef.
+The brother and sisterhood of the Bazardaise beef.

-The Confrérie Bazadaise du Bœuf claim they reintroduced a tradition dating back to when the English ruled Aquitaine.
-Then Eleanor of Aquitaine, France married Prince Henry of England when he was also Duke of Normandy and Count of Anjo in 1154.
-Two years later Henry would become King Henry II of England and the ruler of Aquitaine while Eleanor became Queen of England.
-The English finally lost Aquitaine in 1453 and even if you don’t agree with the dates claimed by the confrerie, their tradition is undoubtedly over 300-years-old.
+The Confrérie Bazadaise du Bœuf claims they reintroduced a tradition dating back to when the English ruled Aquitaine.
+Then Eleanor of Aquitaine, France, married Prince Henry of England when he was also Duke of Normandy and Count of Anjou in 1154.
+Two years later, Henry would become King Henry II of England and the ruler of Aquitaine, while Eleanor became Queen of England.
+(Even if you disagree with the dates claimed by the confrerie, their tradition is undoubtedly over 300 years old).

-The confrerie’s fete coincides with Carnival, and the celebrations begin with a parade the day before Mardi Gras (Mardi Gras means Fat Tuesday, in French).
-During Mardi Gras, special meals for carnivores are served, and at the same time, a large amount of wine will be drunk.
-For observant Christians, Mardi Gras was followed by the days of prayer and fasting of Lent, when no meat was eaten, so everyone ate as much as they could afford before those 40 meatless days.
+The confrerie's fete coincides with Carnival, and the celebrations begin with a parade the day before Mardi Gras (Mardi Gras means Fat Tuesday, in French).
+During Mardi Gras, special meals for carnivores are served, and a large amount of wine will be drunk.

-The only problem is that Fat Tuesday (Mardi Gras) moves around each year as it linked to Easter.
-So Mardi Gras can be anywhere from March 22 to April 24.
-To check the dates, check with the French Government Tourist Information Office.
+If you wish to join the fun, be aware that Fat Tuesday moves around each year with the Carnival dates, as it is linked to Easter.
+So, Mardi Gras can be anywhere from February to early March.
+To check the exact dates, check with the French Government Tourist Information Office.

 In the modern fete, the Confrérie organizes a parade where the bulls are paraded through the town.
-The parade is led by horses followed by children playing on fifes and drums with other children on stilts.
-Parades and contests end with the finest Bazadais specimens wrapped with flowers and ribbon on their horns.
-To win an 800-kilo bull to take home and show the folks buy a lottery ticket when you arrive.
+The parade is led by horses, followed by children playing on fifes and drums and other children on stilts.
+Parades and contests end with the finest Bazadaise specimens wrapped with flowers and ribbon on their horns.
+To win an 800-kilo bull to take home and show the folks, buy a lottery ticket when you arrive.

-To meet the requirements for the Label Rouge, all the beef must be of a unique and consistent quality and raised with modern forms of animal husbandry.
+To meet the requirements for the Label Rouge, the beef must be of a unique and consistent quality, and the cattle raised with modern forms of animal husbandry.
 Calves must be raised by their mothers and allowed to graze freely, and no antibiotics or growth hormones may be used.

-In the summer the cattle are free range and, in the winter, Bazas' cattle are kept in barns where they feed on grasses that were collected from their pastures during the summer.
-That, along with natural cereals is their complete diet.
-No animal additives may be part of their diet.
-Apart from the winter the only time the Bazardais cattle are not allowed to range freely is in the summer just before they go to market.
+In the summer, the cattle are free range and, in the winter, Bazas' cattle are kept in barns where they feed on grasses that were collected from their pastures during the summer.
+That, along with natural cereals, is their complete diet; they may not be fed any animal additives.

 Cathedral of St Jean Baptiste de Bazas in Bazas